Fertility Supplements for Women:

 Soak Up the Sun

-Sun on your face feels good and natural sunlight is a good source of Vitamin D. Plus, sunshine is free!
-Experts recommend about 20 to 30 minutes of sun exposure (without sunscreen) three times a week if you have fair skin, but timing varies based on weather, skin exposure, skin color, time of year, and many other variables.
-The bottom line is to take advantage of sunny days.
-Roll up your sleeves and forgo the hat and sunscreen for a little while so your skin has a chance to absorb all of that solar goodness!
+Natural sunlight is a good source of vitamin D. Experts recommend about 20 to 30 minutes of sun exposure (without sunscreen) three times a week if you have fair skin, but timing varies based on weather, skin exposure, skin color, time of year, and many other variables.
+The sun is good; getting sunburned isn’t, so soak it up responsibly.

 Stop Smoking

-If you smoke and wish to conceive, quit now!
+If you smoke and wish to conceive, quit now.
 Smoking and fertility don’t mix.
-Smoking isn’t a healthy habit for anyone regardless of whether a potential pregnancy is in the near future.
-The chemicals in cigarettes negatively impact the genetic material in both egg and sperm.
 For women, the percentage of women experiencing conception delay for over 12 months was 54% higher for smokers compared to non-smokers.

 Limit Alcohol